aashikanandini423/Email-Marketing-Portfolio/project-1-welcome-journey/README.md

 # Project 1: Lifecycle Email Journey (Onboarding + Conversion)
+## Project Description

+Developed SQL-based customer segmentation to enable targeted and personalized marketing campaigns.

+Analyzed customer data to identify key segments such as high-value users, inactive users, and frequent buyers using behavioral and transactional attributes.
+Wrote SQL queries to extract actionable insights and support audience targeting.

+Applied segmentation strategies to align marketing messages with user behavior, improving relevance and engagement.
+Demonstrated how data-driven segmentation can enhance campaign performance and optimize resource allocation.

 ## Objective
  To design and implement a scalable lifecycle email journey to onboard new users and drive first purchase conversion.